Stokes Equation (1D)

 Solution

-Similar to the thermal problem, the system can also be solved using the defect correction method.
-This becomes especially useful when the system is non-linear, as it allows one to iteratively reduce the residual.
+Similar to the thermal diffusion problem, the system can also be solved using the defect correction method.
+This approach is particularly useful for non-linear systems, as it allows iterative reduction of the residual.

 Defect Correction

-Assuming an initial guess for the horizontal velocity $v_{x,i}$, the initial residual is:
+Assuming an initial guess for the velocity $\mathbf{v_{x}^k}$, the initial residual is

-If the system is linear, this gives the solution in one step.
-For non-linear problems, this process must be iterated until the residual becomes sufficiently small.
+For linear systems, this procedure converges in a single iteration.
+For non-linear problems, the correction step must be repeated until the residual becomes sufficiently small.

-An example of solving the channel flow using the defect correction method is provided in the examples.
+An example of solving channel flow using the defect correction method is provided in the examples.

 Solving the same problem using the direct method is part of the exercises.